GoogleCloudPlatform/terraform-google-cloud-run/examples/simple_cloud_run/README.md

 The resources/services/activations/deletions that this example will create/trigger are:

 * Creates a Cloud Run service with provided name and container
+* Creates a Service Account to be used by Cloud Run Service.

 ## Assumptions and Prerequisites